w7978708wen/Microsoft-Azure-and-Databricks/README.md

 -In Azure Databricks, create a Notebook.
 Start running the Cluster created and use the configuration template below (I used [] to indicate where you would replace with your own credentials).
 I mentioned how and where to get the client_id, secret_id, and tenant_id.

 The storage account name and container name can be found in the "Storage Account" page.

--An error message I got when trying this out was error 403: "Not authorized from ADLS Gen2..."
-This means that inside my storage account (used in this project), I assigned a new role called "Storage Blob Data Ditributor" to my app (which I made for this project).

 <img src="https://github.com/w7978708wen/Microsoft-Azure-and-Databricks/blob/main/Images/Add%20role%20assignment.png?raw=true"><img>